codewith-lab/applied-ml-cloud/README.md

 PY
 ```

-A valid reranker adapter should include a score/classifier head, for example:
+A valid sequence-classification reranker adapter should include a score/classifier head, for example:

 ```text
 base_model.model.score.weight
 ```

 ---

 ## 3. Build the local retrieval graph